 This Slow Cooker South Philly Italian Shredded Pork recipe is juicy, super flavorful (thanks to a quick and delicious spice rub), and very versatile.
 Best of all, all you need to do is set it and forget it in your crockpot!
 This slow roasted (in the slow cooker) Italian Pulled Pork recipe is sure to be in heavy rotation for football parties and more!
 This Italian roast pork sandwich is a must-try Philadelphia recipe!

-Ok so first and foremost- I know Philly is well renowned for it's cheesesteaks.
+First and foremost- I know Philly is well renowned for it's cheesesteaks.
 But have you ever sunk your teeth into our quintessential South Philly Pork?
 If you haven't, you are missing out, and need to keep reading.
 If you have, still keep reading for an amazing and super simple South Philly style pork sandwich recipe.

 Any great, authentic South Philly Italian Shredded Pork sandwich recipe (like John's Roast Pork) starts with a flavorful and meaty pork shoulder (in this case, Slow cooker pork shoulder, and lots of Italian seasonings.
 Building the perfect roast pork sandwich requires a few key components as well: